 - Relationship or transactional content, like a bank sending a customer their bank statement, an eCommerce store sharing shipping updates, or a blogger sending a message to their list of opt-in subscribers.

-How To Cold Email & Not Send Spam
+How to Cold Email & Not Send Spam

-Once the software designates your email as spam (or someone marks it manually) you’ll be added to a blacklist — and have lots more email deliverability problems.
+Once the software designates your email as spam (or someone marks it manually), you’ll be added to a blacklist and have lots more email deliverability problems.

 This software is designed to intercept emails like these below and make sure they go to spam: